Aeonium lindleyi Webb & Berthel.

 Aeonium lindleyi subsp. lindleyi, Sempervivum lindleyi

-Aeonium lindleyi is a small, perennial, succulent sub-shrub up to 20 inches (50 cm) tall, that forms small bushes with numerous branches carrying small rosettes up to 3.6 inches (9 cm) in diameter.
-The leaves are succulent, yellowish-green to dark green, sticky, covered with hair, up to 1.8 inches (4.5 cm) and up to 0.6 inch (1.5 cm) wide.
-The flowers are star-shaped and yellow in color.
+Aeonium lindleyi is a perennial succulent, up to 20 inches (50 cm) tall, that forms small bushes with numerous branches carrying small rosettes up to 3.6 inches (9 cm) in diameter.
+Fleshy leaves are yellowish-green to dark green, slightly sticky, covered with short soft hairs, up to 1.8 inches (4.5 cm) long and up to 0.6 inch (1.5 cm) wide.
+Flowers are yellow, star-shaped and appear in late spring to early summer.

 How to Grow and Care